 A.D.
-VAN METER, JR., Member - Chairman Emeritus, National City Bank-Michigan/Illinois
+VAN METER, JR., Member - Chairman Emeritus, National City Bank- Michigan/Illinois

-There is currently one vacancy.
+There are currently three vacancies.

 Management

 The Authority employs a staff of approximately 200 persons, including persons who have experience and responsibilities in the areas of finance, accounting, law, mortgage loan underwriting, loan servicing, housing development, market analysis, construction, housing marketing and housing management.
 Certain members of the senior staff of the Authority are listed below.